Titanium Properties and Characteristics

-The main ores used in the primary production of titanium are ilmenite, which accounts for about 90% of production, and rutile, which accounts for the remaining 10 percent.
+The main ores used in the primary production of titanium are ilmenite and rutile, which respectively account for about 90% and 10% of production.

-About 6.3 million tons of titanium mineral concentrate was produced in 2010, although only a small fraction (about 5 percent) of titanium concentrate produced each year ultimately ends-up in titanium metal.
+Close to 10 million tons of titanium mineral concentrate was produced in 2015, although only a small fraction (about 5%) of titanium concentrate produced each year ultimately ends up in titanium metal.
 Instead, most are used in the production of titanium dioxide (TiO2), a whitening pigment used in paints, foods, medicines, and cosmetics.

 The titanium tetrachloride is then sent directly into vessels containing molten magnesium.
 In order to avoid oxygen contamination, this is made inert through the addition of argon gas.